 What Does Flat Rate Mean?

 flat rate vs hourly rate

 Conversely, payment refers to the remuneration or financial compensation for work performed.
-It is a vital aspect of the working relationship, reflecting the value attributed to the contributions made by individuals.
+It is a vital aspect of the working relationship, reflecting the value attributed to individuals’ contributions.
 Payments can be in the form of salaries, wages, fees, commissions, or other agreed-upon compensation structures, depending on the type of work and the terms of the employment or contractual agreement.

-So in our world of freelance work, we need to know flat rate and hourly rate meaning…
+So, in the world of freelance work, we need to understand the difference between a flat rate and an hourly rate.

+What Does Flat Rate Mean?